%%PUBLIC SERVICE REMINDER: This is an AudienceReaction

 [[folder:Return of the Jedi]]

-** Emperor Palpatine clearly desires to turn Luke to the Dark Side of the Force because he basically has all of his father's potential, but not the crippling injuries that make him a DarkLordOnLifeSupport.
-To achieve this, he emotionally antagonizes Luke and then gets him and Vader to start dueling to the death.\\
+* Emperor Palpatine clearly desires to turn Luke to the Dark Side of the Force because he basically has all of his father's potential, but not the crippling injuries that make him a DarkLordOnLifeSupport.
+To achieve this, he emotionally antagonizes Luke and then gets him and Vader to start dueling to the death.
+Eventually Luke literally disarms Vader in a fit of rage and has him at his mercy.\\

-'''You'd Think:''' Palpatine would just enjoy watching Luke give in to hate and anger and kill Vader, taking his place.\\
+'''You'd Expect:''' Palpatine would just enjoy watching as Luke "lets the hate flow through him" and kill Vader, taking his place.\\

 '''Instead:''' Nope.
 The Emperor has to open his big fat yap and gleefully tell Luke he's doing ''exactly what the Emperor wants'', forcing Luke to [[HeelRealization remember that hate leads to the Dark Side]].
 This leads to Luke refusing to kill his father and remain on the side of angels.
 Then...\\

-'''You'd Think:''' That Palpatine would remember that when he turned Vader in the first place, it was by exploiting his fear of a loved one, his pregnant wife Padme, dying.\\
+'''You'd Expect:''' That Palpatine would remember that when he turned Vader in the first place, it was by exploiting his fear of a loved one, his pregnant wife Padmé, dying.\\

 '''Instead:''' Palpatine seemingly forgets where Vader's BerserkButton is and assumes that Vader, and Luke, are each willing to kill the other at his bidding.\\